DTJF/libpruio/src/doc/_4_examples.md

 The best way to learn a new library API is to test out some examples.
 A working example shows that the installation of the library components is OK.
-And by adapting the example source code you can easily find out if your understanding of the documentation matches reality.
+And by adapting the example source code you can most efficiently find out if your understanding of the documentation matches reality.

-So \Proj includes a bunch of examples, all of them less than 200 lines of code and some of them in FreeBASIC and in C syntax.
-Since C doesn't support native grafics output, C examples are only available with console text output.
-For all examples there're pre-compiled executables in folder src/examples.
+So \Proj ships with a bunch of example codes.
+All of them have less than 200 lines of code, and most of them are available in FreeBASIC, Python and in C syntax.
+Just a few examples generate grafical output and are available in FreeBASIC systax only.

 Some examples need wiring to work and show the desired effect.
 Therefor a minimal knowlege on electronics is required to avoid damaging your